EconometricInstitute/feb22012-programming-website/data/week1/1-why-java.md

 There are, however, more languages that use objects and types, such as `C++` and `C`.
 Still, Java is easier to learn because it does not involve difficult memory management.
 Learning Java will thus provide you with a good basis for learning many other popular (object-oriented and procedural) programming languages.

 Another important reason for the popularity of Java is that a Java program can be run on any platform.
 This means that you can easily share your written program with someone else and that this person can directly run your code without having to make changes or to transform the code to a different format.
-This is made possible by the `Java Compiler`, which translates the source code written by programmars to so-called *bytecode*.
-This bytecode is then executed by a program called the *Java Virtual Machine* (JVM), that is available for many different hardware platforms.
-The JVM technology is very powerful and clever, and can decide to convert the bytecode to `CPU-specific Assembly` to make the code run very efficiently .
+That is made possible by the `Java Compiler`, which translates the source code written by programmers to so-called *bytecode*.
+This bytecode is then executed by a program called the *Java Virtual Machine* (JVM), that is available for many hardware platforms.
+The JVM technology is very powerful and clever, and can decide to convert the bytecode to `CPU-specific Assembly` to make the code run very efficiently.

 ## Introduction to Programming
 Earlier, you have taken the course `Introduction to Programming`.
 You may want to visit the [website of Introduction to Programming](https://feb21011.ese.eur.nl/) to recall things that you have learned last year.
 Here, you are provided with a very short recap only.